indigodavid/tdd_solver/README.md

 ## Acknowledgments

-- My supportive family 😊
+- Our supportive families 😊
 - Microverse
 - Hat tip to anyone whose code was used
-- Inspiration
-- etc

 ## 📝 License

 This project is [MIT](./LICENSE) licensed.